Understanding Code Smells and How to Avoid Them

 • ‘Preserve the whole object’ when its state is needed together.
 Avoid extracting small parts of objects to pass around.

-God objects
+God Objects

 God objects are one of the common and problematic code smells.
 It is when a single class or program is central to the system i.e. handling diverse tasks that are not cohesively related.